 If you have been watching the markets, you will have seen the safety assets of gold and silver on a tear recently.
-Both are up over 50% in the last year, with the majority of that rise coming in the last couple of months for gold and last month for silver.
+Both are moving up as fear enters the markets, this is normal for these assets, as they provide protection when other markets crap themselves (that’s the technical term).

-And it’s not too late to add these to your portfolio, there is more gains to come.
+And it’s not too late to add these to your portfolio, there are more gains to come.